 Here’s how to repot and transplant a variegated string of hearts.

 First, choose a pot that is only slightly larger than the current pot.
-Add fresh potting mix to the new pot, and then gently remove the plant from its current pot.
+Add fresh regular potting soil to the new pot, and then gently remove the plant from its current pot.
 Be careful not to damage the roots.
 Place the plant in the new pot, and fill it around with a potting mix.
 Water well and place in a bright, but not direct, light.

-How to Care for Variegated String of Hearts
+Variegated String of Hearts Care Guide

 The variegated string of hearts (Ceropegia linearis variegata) is a beautiful, easy-to-care-for houseplant that is native to South Africa.
 It gets its name from its heart-shaped leaves, which are absolutely breathtaking to behold.